TCI Global Toolkit: AdvocacyAdvocacy and the Media

-Encourage media to monitor policy and budget changes
+Encourage media to monitor family planning and AYSRH stories and policy and budget changes

 - Encourage journalists to provide supplemental information to your policy and budget tracking.
 For example, journalists can visit health care facilities to obtain first-hand information and generate stories for news reports and documentaries.

 - Help develop the capacity of media professionals to monitor budgets and track government’s spending on family planning.
 One way is to foster relationships between journalists and experts in budget monitoring and tracking who can provide insider information on whether or not the government is fulfilling its family planning commitments.
 You can do this by inviting the media to your Advocacy Working Group meetings in which you discuss budgets.
 You can then advocate for regular reporting on family planning budgets, and you can also encourage the media to advocate for production of budget documents for public access and distribution.